You are here

 The purpose of this Policy is to provide direction for selection of instructional materials.

-606.1: Procedure for Handling Questioned Materials
+606.1: Procedures for Handling Questioned Materials and Controversial Issues

 609: Religion in the Schools